netdata/netdata/README.md

 </p>
 <hr class="solid">

 Netdata collects metrics per second and presents them in beautiful low-latency dashboards.
-It is designed to run on all of your physical and virtual servers, cloud deployments, Kubernetes clusters, and edge/IoT devices, to monitor everything you run.
+It is designed to run on all of your physical and virtual servers, cloud deployments, Kubernetes clusters, and edge/IoT devices, to monitor your systems, containers and applications.

+It scales nicely from just a single server to thousands of servers, even in complex multi/mixed/hybrid cloud environments, and given enough disk space it can keep your metrics for years.

+**KEY FEATURES**:<br/>

 - :boom: **Collects metrics from 800+ integrations**<br/>
   Operating system metrics, container metrics, virtual machines, hardware sensors, applications metrics, OpenMetrics exporters, StatsD, and logs.